The RCP's core mission is to drive improvements in health and healthcare through advocacy, education and research.

 We draw on our members' knowledge and expertise to develop evidence-based policy in key areas of healthcare.
 We champion medical professionalism and leadership, promote person-centred care and drive improvements in clinical practice.

 We work with government, politicians and other policy makers, royal colleges and other sector organisations to embed quality improvement in healthcare.
 Learn more about our role in shaping health policy, including our current priorities.

-We improve patient care directly in hospitals by developing guidelines for high-quality care on behalf of NICE, setting standards in key areas of care, and measuring that care through our clinical audits and accreditation schemes.
+We improve patient care directly in hospitals by setting standards in key areas of care, and measuring that care through our clinical audits and accreditation schemes.
 We also run quality improvement and patient safety initiatives in a variety of clinical areas.